 When the Company begins to redevelop an existing investment property for continued future use as an investment property, the property continues to be held as an investment property.
 When the Company begins to redevelop an existing investment property with a view to sell, the property is transferred to trading properties and held as a current asset.
-The property is re-measured to fair value as at the date of the transfer with any gain or loss being taken to the Income Statement.
-The re-measured amount becomes the deemed cost at which the property is then carried in trading properties
+The property is re-measured to fair value as at the date of the transfer with any gain or loss being taken to the Statement of Comprehensive Income.
+The re-measured amount becomes the deemed cost at which the property is then carried in trading properties.

-Properties are treated as disposed when the significant risks and rewards of ownership are transferred to the buyer.
+Properties are treated as disposed when control of the property is transferred to the buyer.
 Typically, this will either occur on unconditional exchange or on completion.
-Where completion is expected to occur significantly after exchange, or where the Company continues to have significant outstanding obligations after exchange, the risks and rewards will not usually transfer to the buyer until completion.
+Where completion is expected to occur significantly after exchange, or where the Company continues to have significant outstanding obligations after exchange, the control will not usually transfer to the buyer until completion.

 The profit on disposal is determined as the difference between the sales proceeds and the carrying amount of the asset at the beginning of the accounting period plus capital expenditure to the date of disposal.
-The profit on disposal of investment properties is presented separately on the face of the Income Statement.
-Proceeds received on the sale of trading properties are recognised within Revenue, and the carrying value at the date of disposal is recognised within Costs.
+The profit on disposal of investment properties is presented separately on the face of the Statement of Comprehensive Income.